Table of Contents

 Get a professional cleaning regularly too

-Like humans, your vet may recommend a professional teeth cleaning for your kitty once or twice a year, usually with general anesthesia.
+Like humans, your vet may recommend a professional teeth cleaning for your kitty, usually with general anesthesia.
 They’ll remove tartar and plaque and recommend further dental procedures if they find problems.
 According to V.C.A.
 Hospitals, the examination typically includes dental X-rays and probing to evaluate gum bleeding and periodontal pockets where food can accumulate and decay if not properly cared for.

-However, because anesthesia is required, cat teeth cleaning can be pretty pricey – and it isn’t covered by pet insurance.
+However, because anesthesia is required, cat teeth cleaning can be pretty pricey – and it isn’t covered by traditional pet insurance.
 Consider budgeting for annual cleaning, especially if your cat has a history of dental problems.
-The cost of cleaning cats’ teeth can be anywhere from $150 to $450, depending on your city and the age and weight of your cat.
-The service should include cleaning, polishing, and fluoride treatment.
+The cost of cleaning cats’ teeth can be anywhere from $150 to $450, depending on your city and the age and health status of your cat.
+The service should include anesthesia, cleaning, polishing, and fluoride treatment, at a minimum.

 How else can I keep my cat’s teeth clean?